 An example of a lossy type of image is JPG or JPEG.
 A GIF image is another example.
 Lossless image types are PNG and TIFF.

-In this video I’ll be showing you Google Chrome Labs web app Squoosh and Optimizilla.
+In this video, I show you the Google Chrome Labs web app Squoosh and Optimizilla.
 Others I have tried are Compressor.io, tinyPNG, and Compress Now.

 Squoosh (https://squoosh.app) is a progressive web app (PWA) that works with any browser on desktop and